archanpatkar/mure/README.md

 ```

 #### `mure.isValid(str: String) -> Boolean`
 This function helps you check whether the string is valid within the MIU System.
-Note: Any function provided by the library is **case insensitive** so both the strings `mUi` and `MUI` will return yield `true`.
+Note: Any function provided by the library is **case insensitive** so both the input strings `mUi` and `MUI` will yield `true`.
 ```javascript
 let mure = require("mure");